fingeg/DoxygenComments/README.md

 If you want you can add custom attributes like `\license` to always generate a licence in a header comment.

+# Updating
+If you want to update a function documentation after the function was changed, just place the cursor in the function or documentation to update and then you...

+- ... can use the menu `Tools/Update Doxygen comment`
+- ... or use the shortcut (default `Control+Shift+R`).

+After that, the plugin may show a dialog, but only if there are any unresolved issues.
+In this dialog you just choose which parameters are the old versions of ones shown in the left column, or select `New parameter` if you added the paramter.

+To change the shortcut, just go into your settings `Tools/Options/Envrionment/Keyboard` and search for `doxygen`.

 # Addtitional Info
 If you want to contirbute to this plugin and add a nice feature or fix a bug, feel free to make a pull request in my [repository](https://github.com/fingeg/DoxygenComments).